 The Director of Digital & Social Media at Arby’s is Josh Martin.
 He works with a team of social media and art experts at the Roar Groupe in Atlanta.
-Roar Groupe Art Director Jennifer Barclay is a cosplayer and lover of nerd things.
+Roar Groupe Art Director Jennifer Barclay is a cosplayer and lover of nerdy things.
 When her team pitched to Martin the concept of a Legend of Zelda triforce made from potato triangles, he spent a lot of time convincing his bosses that it would be a hit.
 It was, and their popularity has just grown since then.

 Nerd culture is hugely popular these days, particularly on the internet, but that alone can hardly explain the success Roar and Arby’s have achieved.
-So what it is about these ads that resonates so well with people and has them clamoring for more?
+So what it is about these ads that resonate so well with people and has them clamoring for more?
 It basically comes down to one thing: authenticity.

 Authenticity of Nerd Culture

 Even if you didn’t already know that Martin and the Roar Groupe were big nerds, you would quickly figure it out by looking at the posts.
 These are real nerds making art about things they love, not people deliberately trying to market products to the nerd crowd.
 How can you tell?